textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 BasicAuth.setPassword("YOUR PASSWORD");

 TextMagicApi apiInstance = new TextMagicApi();
 File image = new File("/path/to/file.txt"); // File | User avatar.
-Should be PNG or JPG file not more than 10 MB try {
+Should be a PNG or JPG file not more than 10 MB. try {
     apiInstance.uploadAvatar(image);
 } catch (ApiException e) {